Lee and Karen Duquette,

 a glimpse of Lake Michigan another dune to climb

-Below: Lee and Karen Duquette got to the top of that dune and realized they were not even close to Lake Michigan yet.
+Below: Lee and Karen Duquette got to the top of that dune and realized they were NOT even close to Lake Michigan yet.

 a sort of level stretch getting closer to Lake Michigan